nyaruka/goflow/docs/md/expressions.md

 ## now()

-Returns the current date and time in the environment timezone
+Returns the current date and time in the current timezone.

 ```objectivec